tcheukueppo/apriori/README.md

 ## How to run

-After installation, the program is named `ar` and can be accessible at the command line provided that ```${HOME}/.local/bin``` is contained by your path variable, if not then move to ```${HOME}/.local/bin``` in order to run it.
+After installation, the program  named `asrules` can be accessible at the command line provided that ```${HOME}/.local/bin``` is contained by your path variable, if not then move to ```${HOME}/.local/bin``` in order to run it.